 These conditions are governed by and will be interpreted in accordance with English Law and any disputes relating to these conditions will be subject to the exclusive jurisdiction of the English courts.

-These include Coaches, Mentors, Training Organisations, Professional Bodies, Commercial Organisations, and the The IRCM team, as well as other people the organisation has a relationship with or may need to contact.
+The information gathered and used includes Coaches, Mentors, Training Organisations, Professional Bodies, Commercial Organisations, Consumers, and the IRCM team, as well as other people the organisation has a relationship with or may need to contact.